andybuki/crossasiafedoraproject/ReadMe.txt

 ## Introduction ##

-Project to extract data from different sources and save it in Fedora and Solr
+Project to extract data from different sources and save it in Fedora and Solr.
+Apache Camel used to send data

 ### Prerequisites ###
   * Java 1.7 or higher